 Research suggests that part of what makes social media so compelling to Gen Z is the combination of creativity and interactivity.
 Sprout Social explains that “You can almost think of Gen Z and social media as a game of call and response”.
 Think Twitter polls, interactive Snapchat filters, Instagram stickers, style quizzes on your website, or giveaways.

-Gen Z wants to collaborate and connect with brands — they want brands to cultivate experiences with them and enhance their personalities.
-Fourteen-year-old entrepreneur Mercer Henderson explains that her friends don’t use Snapchat filters that look and feel like branded campaigns.
+Gen Z wants to collaborate and connect with brands—they want brands to cultivate experiences with them and enhance their personalities.
+Fourteen-year-old entrepreneur Mercer Henderson explains that her friends don’t use Snapchat filters that look like branded campaigns.
 After all, what are they getting out of using a filter with a company’s logo on in?
 Instead, Henderson recommends creating filters that interact with users’ personalities, like the all-time favorite puppy filter.

 If you remember Starbucks’ “White Cup Contest” campaign from 2014, then you’ll understand the power of interaction and experiences for Gen Z. Starbucks encouraged customers to decorate their white cups, and they received 4,000 entries in three weeks.
 The winner was a 20-year-old college student from Pittsburgh.
 This campaign was so successful because it encouraged customers to creatively engage with the Starbucks brand.